SAP/styleguides/clean-abap/sub-sections/InterfacesVsAbstractClasses.md

 Abstract classes allow connecting only code that fits the inheritance pattern.

-On one hand, they unify code and design across objects-of-a-kind, making it easier to implement things by providing default implementations, frames, and helper methods.
+On the one hand, they unify code and design across objects-of-a-kind, making it easier to implement things by providing default implementations, frames, and helper methods.